wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 The process of generating a genome starts with DNA sequencing, the detection of nucleotides and their order along a strand of DNA.
+Conceptually, there of nucleotides and their order along a strand of DNA.
 Conceptually, there are three ways of sequencing:

 - Chemical sequencing relies on step-by-step cleaving off the last nucleotide from a chain and identifying it.
  Mainly due to the use of radioactive labels, this method was nevery widely used.

 - Sequencing-by-synthesis involves synthesizing a complementary strand base by base and detecting insertion at each position.
   This is currently the most widely used method, and various implementations are available.